 Flooring Installation Cost in Ohio (2026)

-The average cost of a flooring installation in Ohio is $6,300, ranging from $2,700 to $13,500.
-Costs in Ohio are 10% below the national average.
+Our estimate for a flooring installation in Ohio is $6,300, in a range of $2,700 to $13,500.
+Our Ohio index sits 10% below our national baseline.

 Ohio Cost Range